-• Active Shooter Education
+Active Shooter Education

 Active Shooter Education workshops are made available to all Madonna University students and employees on the Livonia Campus.
 This program is conducted by Campus Safety and intended to provide tips and tools for staying safe during active attacker events should they happen on campus.
-These trainings are made available through the University portal.
+Additional active shooter training is available to students, faculty and staff through the Vector Solutions training platform.